How to play audiobooks in Overcast

 Like many people, I want to read more books that I do.

 Many times while browsing the internet, I find myself exposed to books highly recommended by people I deeply admire, or people I just know being successful, but I always end up reading the first chapter and then forgetting to check them out, or catching myself daydreaming every two minutes while reading them.
-At the end of the day, the only kind of books where I can deeply immerse myself in are fiction books, like the new translation of The Lord Of The Rings (that I highly recommend to French people, it's just pure awesomeness), not books like Robert Caro's biographies or Robert Greene's Mastery.
+At the end of the day, the only kind of books where I can deeply immerse myself in are fiction books, like the new translation of The Lord of the Rings (that I highly recommend to French people, it’s just pure awesomeness), not books like Robert Caro’s biographies or Robert Greene’s Mastery.

 What I liked the most in this medium is that you have to follow the pace imposed by the narrator, preventing you to drift into your thoughts and only read 10 pages in an hour.
-After finishing the audiobook however, I realized something: the Audible iOS app is not as good as it could be.
-And this is mainly because I was spoiled with one feature: Overcast's Smart Speed.
+After finishing the audiobook, however, I realised something: the Audible iOS app is not as good as it could be.
+And this is mainly because I was spoiled with one feature: Overcast’s Smart Speed.

-Overcast's Smart Speed works by speeding up the playback during silent breaks, allowing to hear more, while not having to distort the audio like by simply speeding up the playback.
-And while it's a great feature to have in a podcast, it's a killer one when it comes to audiobooks.
+Overcast’s Smart Speed works by speeding up the playback during silent breaks, enabling you to hear more, while not having to distort the audio like by simply speeding up the playback.
+And while it’s a great feature to have in a podcast, it’s a killer one when it comes to audiobooks.

-So, I spent some time looking on the internet how get Overcast to play my Audiobooks (until Audible calls Marco Arment, and just license his damn implementation!), and I found two different solutions, each having its own advantages and drawbacks.
+So, I spent some time looking on the internet how get Overcast to play my Audiobooks (until Audible calls Marco Arment, and just license his damn implementation!), and I found two different solutions, each having their own advantages and drawbacks.
 Here we go!

 The easy one: Overcast “Upload“ feature

-Arment's announcement of this feature was for me both an exiting one, and a watershed.
+Arment’s announcement of this feature was for me both an exciting one, and a watershed.
 2 days before, I was finishing to implement my own solution (more below) after spending quite some time to tweak it and making it work.
 Having him solving my initial problem right after I managed to tackle it was bad luck.

 First, you’ll have to enable the feature in the iOS app: